Attribution-Guided Pruning for Insight and Control: Circuit Discovery and Targeted Correction in Small-scale LLMs: Experiments

+We further analyze how attribution scores are distributed across components and layers for the IOI task, focusing on \gls{lrp} and Wanda as representative attribution-based pruning methods.
+We concentrate on the \texttt{fc1} layers, which exhibit the clearest localization patterns and are central to our correction experiments.
+This analysis reveals whether a method identifies compact multi-layer circuits or instead concentrates importance more diffusely or predominantly in later layers.
+Results for \texttt{fc2} are provided in \cref{app:localzation_fc2}.

-As shown in \cref{fig:circuit_discovery}, relevance scores from \gls{lrp} and Wanda produce significantly sparser parameter-level \gls{ioi} circuits compared to gradient and neuron activations.
-Results here align with \cite{hatefi2024pruning}, which shows that \textit{Integrated Gradients} (which is based on averaging gradients) \cite{sundararajan2017axiomatic} struggle with attributing latent components due to noisy signals -- an issue affecting gradients in general~\cite{balduzzi2017shattered}.
-Further results in \cref{app:circuit_discovery_strcutred} and \cref{app:circuit_discovery_unstrcutred} indicate that Wanda excels in row-wise unstructured pruning, while \gls{lrp} and gradient achieve superior results with globally unstructured pruning.
-However, under their optimal settings (at \cref{fig:circuit_discovery}), \gls{lrp} consistently discovers sparser circuits, supporting our analysis in \cref{app:lrp_vs_wanda} where \gls{lrp} is shown to better isolate task-relevant subgraphs.
-Moreover, Wanda is inherently limited in attributing components that involve multiple weights (\eg individual attention heads) (see \cref{app:wanda}).
-This limitation arises from Wanda's implementation, where the attribution process relies on assessing weight values and activations directly.
+As shown in \cref{fig:circuit_discovery}, \gls{lrp} and Wanda concentrate importance on fewer parameters, producing sparser parameter-level \gls{ioi} circuits than gradient-based attribution.
+This aligns with prior findings \cite{hatefi2024pruning} that gradient-based methods struggle to attribute latent components due to noisy signals~\cite{balduzzi2017shattered}.
+Additional results in \cref{app:circuit_discovery_strcutred,app:circuit_discovery_unstrcutred} show that Wanda performs best under row-wise unstructured pruning, while \gls{lrp} and gradient perform better under global pruning.
+However, under their respective optimal settings (\cref{fig:circuit_discovery}), \gls{lrp} identifies the sparsest circuits, supporting our analysis in \cref{app:lrp_vs_wanda} that it better isolates task-relevant subgraphs.
+Moreover, Wanda is limited in attributing components spanning multiple weights (e.g., attention heads), due to its reliance on weight magnitudes and activations (see \cref{app:wanda}).
+Similar trends hold on TinyLlama and Qwen2-0.5B (\cref{app:sec:other_models:circuit_discovery}), where \gls{lrp} outperforms gradient-based pruning, especially in structured settings, while remaining competitive with Wanda in unstructured pruning.

+As shown in \cref{fig:localization_fc1}, \gls{lrp} concentrates attribution on fewer neuron- and weight-level components than Wanda, indicating more compact task-relevant subnetworks.
+At the same time, its top-ranked components are distributed across multiple layers rather than being dominated by the final layers.
+This pattern indicates that \gls{lrp} identifies compact multi-layer circuits, whereas Wanda emphasizes broader importance in later layers.
+These localization differences are consistent with the pruning-based circuit extraction results in \cref{fig:circuit_discovery}, where \gls{lrp} yields sparser circuits while preserving task performance.